-There is also another, more specific usage of the term 'insurrection' - one that comes from the distinction Max Stirner, a $19^{\text{th}}$ century German philosopher and individualist, drew between insurrection and revolution.
-To Stirner, revolution implied a transition between two systems, whereas insurrection is an uprising that begins from an individual's discontent with their own life and through it the individual does not seek to build a new system but to create the relations they desire.
+There is also another, more specific usage of the term 'insurrection' - one that comes from the distinction Max Stirner, a 19th century German philosopher and individualist, drew between insurrection and revolution.1 To Stirner, revolution implied a transition between two systems, whereas insurrection is an uprising that begins from an individual's discontent with their own life and through it the individual does not seek to build a new system but to create the relations they desire.
 Both of these general conceptions of insurrection have informed insurrectionary anarchism.

 In this article we will first explore some of the general implications of these two conceptions of insurrection.
 Then, as these ideas have grown out of the practice of struggle and from concrete experiences, we will explain these ideas further by putting them within the historical context of their development.
 While insurrectionary anarchists are active in many parts of the world at the moment, we are particularly influenced by the activities and writings of those in Italy and Greece, which are also the countries where insurrectionary anarchists are the most active.
 The current, extremely varied Italian insurrectionary anarchist scene, which centres around a number of occupied spaces and publications, exists as an informal network carrying on their struggle outside of all formal organisations.
-This tendency has taken on the 'insurrectionary anarchist' label to distinguish itself from the Italian Anarchist Federation; a platformist organisation which officially reject individual acts of be critiqued by many insurrectionary anarchists for focusing defensively on the protection of the earth and ignoring the social aspect of revolution.
-What is important to allow different groups to work together is co-ordination with autonomy.
+This tendency has taken on the 'insurrectionary anarchist' label to distinguish itself from the Italian Anarchist Federation; a platformist organisation which officially reject individual acts of revolt, favouring only mass action and an educational and evangelistic practice centring around propaganda in 'non-revolutionary periods' - and from the Italian libertarian municipalists2 who take a largely reformist approach to 'anarchist' activity.